untitled-pit-group/foxhound/doc/API.rst

 As per JSON-RPC, the errors are reported using the ``error`` field of the response.
 The standard codes (-32700, -32600, -32601, -32602) are returned as per the spec.
 The request-specific codes are allocated in the 1000..1999 range.
-If an error occurs, the HTTP status code is either in the 4xx or 5xx range, as per circumstances; in particular, a non-4xx and non-5xx response code indicates that the request completed successfully and the resposne object contains a ``result`` field (which in some cases might be ``null`` if the request doesn't garner a response, as documented.)
-The ``message`` field contains a user-friendly error message in the server's default language.
+If an error occurs, the HTTP status code is either 400 or 500, as per circumstances; in particular, a non-4xx and non-5xx response code indicates that the request completed successfully and the resposne object contains a ``result`` field (which in some cases might be ``null`` if the request doesn't garner a response, as documented.)

+If an error occurs, the ``message`` field contains a user-friendly error message in the server's default language.

-If an error maps cleanly onto an HTTP response code (such as 404 Not Found), the HTTP response code is set to that status, and the error code is 2000 + the response code (e.g., HTTP 404 turns into code 2404.)
+If an error maps cleanly onto an HTTP response code (such as 404 Not Found), the error code is 2000 + the response code (e.g., HTTP 404 turns into code 2404.)
+Regardless, the HTTP response code is set to 400 or 500 as appropriate.
+This implies that a non-400 and non-500 response code in the 4xx or 5xx ranges indicates a non-API failure, such as a 503 indicating a server configuration failure, or 413 indicating an overly large request body.

 The errors that a particular method invocation can return are listed therein.
-Two errors can be returned by any invocation and therefore aren't repeated in the documentation.
+Two errors can be returned by any invocation and therefore aren't repeated in the documentation, and don't entirely abide by the rules outlined above.

 Any invocation can return error 2429 with the HTTP status code ``429 Too Many Requests`` if the requester is being rate-limited.
 The response contains a